 This is perhaps the easiest way to control your lighting with Google Assistant, and we recommend doing this as soon as you set it up to ensure you get the best experience from Philips Hue.

-When you’ve assigned all of your lights to your respective rooms, you’ll have to tap done and you’ll see a message that says you’re all ready to go.
+Once you’ve assigned all of your lights to your respective rooms, you’ll have to tap done and a message will appear that says you’re all ready to go.
 Now it’s time for the fun bit… actually controlling your lights.

 How to use Philips Hue with Google Assistant